abduh3131/scroot/scroot/README.md

    python scooter_app.py
    ```

-   The application scans your hardware, recommends the right model profile (lightweight/standard/performance), and downloads matching library versions.
+   The application now bootstraps itself: it scans your hardware, initializes the configuration file if this is your first run, and installs the dependency profile that best matches your compute tier.
+Subsequent launches reuse the cached install unless you switch profiles, so you can jump straight into the GUI.
 You can override the defaults at any time and re-run the setup if you swap hardware.
 The **Vehicle Envelope** panel lets you describe your scooter/cart, enter width/length/height, set a preferred side margin, and calibrate how wide the vehicle looks in the camera at a known distance so the Advisor understands real clearance.

 2. **Open the *Launch* tab** to start the autonomy stack.
 Choose your camera index, tweak the frame size or FPS if needed, and press **Start Pilot**.
 Logs from the pilot appear in real time inside the GUI.
 Use **Stop Pilot** to end the run.
 The launch controls expose Advisor mode (normal/strict), Safety Mindset toggle, Ambient cruising, and Riding Companion persona—tweak them to match the environment before launching.